 Storage

-Leftovers will keep for 3 to 4 days in the refrigerator abd can be reheated in the microwave.
+Leftovers will keep for 3 to 4 days in the refrigerator and can be reheated in the microwave.

-Smothered Shrimp and Parmesan Grits in a bowl with green onions.
+Smothered Shrimp and Parmesan Grits in a light blue bowl.

 Smothered Shrimp and Parmesan Grits